-In September 2022, we filed a nullity action in the Federal Patent Court of Germany seeking a declaration that the EP'122 Patent is invalid.
+In September 2022, we filed a nullity action in the Federal Patent Court of Germany seeking a declaration that EP'122 is invalid.
 In April 2023, the Federal Patent Court of Germany issued a preliminary opinion in the EP'122 nullity action in support of the validity of EP'122.
-The preliminary opinion did not address any infringement of the EP'122 Patent.
+The preliminary opinion did not address any infringement of EP'122.
 The preliminary opinion is a preliminary assessment by the court of the merits of a claim, and is non-binding.
 On December 19, 2023, the Federal Patent Court held an oral hearing, after which it nullified EP'122.
 On April 30, 2024, the Federal Patent Court issued a judgment containing its written reasons for nullifying EP'122.
 On May 7, 2024, CureVac appealed the judgment, which is currently pending.